Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 <img src="../assets/2019-02-15-visualize-brooklyn-nine-nine_files/unnamed-chunk-29-1.png" style="display: block; margin: auto;" />

-From what we can see on the graph there doesn’t seem to be any trends along either axes besides the fact that the finales and the subsequent opening episode of the following season are generally well-received.
+From what we can see on the graph there doesn’t seem to be any trends along either axis besides the fact that the finales and the subsequent opening episode of the following season are generally well-received.
 Two stand out episodes from **Season 5** can be clearly seen in the plot.
 These episodes are “HalloVeen” (the fifth Halloween episode of the